...

 end

-A work of warning: This is a Rails internal API so it can change without additional notice in future versions so be sure to create a test suite to prevent problems when upgrading your Rails version.
+A word of warning: This is a Rails internal API so it can change without additional notice in future versions, so be sure to create a test suite to prevent problems when upgrading your Rails version.

 require 'test_helper'